KernFerm/BubblesTheDev-WebBrowser/Docs/ARCHITECTURE.md

 ## Local AI Architecture

-Version `1.2.212` keeps the local AI layer on-device by default while carrying forward the broader accessibility, startup, installer, media-tool, multilingual, and newer profile-system refinements from the earlier `1.1.x` releases.
+Version `1.2.410` keeps the local AI layer on-device by default while carrying forward the broader accessibility, startup, installer, media-tool, multilingual, and newer profile-system refinements from the earlier releases.

+AI Chat is a dedicated local chat surface rather than a cloud assistant.
+It can run in its own browser panel or a pop-out AI Chat window and talks to approved local Ollama models through the local loopback service only.

 The current AI runtime includes:

 * a main-process AI service that owns settings, worker lifecycle, and runtime insights
+* a dedicated AI Chat panel and AI Chat pop-out window for optional local Ollama chat
 * a dedicated child worker process for offline summarization and runtime analysis
 * worker startup integrity validation
 * authorized bootstrap handshakes between the browser and the AI worker